-Freemasonry is a fraternal organisation that traces its origins to the local fraternities of stonemasons, which from the end of the fourteenth century regulated the qualifications of masons and their interaction with authorities and clients.
+Freemasonry is a fraternal organization that traces its origins to the local fraternities of stonemasons, which from the end of the fourteenth century regulated the qualifications of masons and their interaction with authorities and clients.

 These are the degrees offered by craft, or blue lodge Freemasonry.
 There are additional degrees, which vary with locality and jurisdiction, and are now administered by different bodies than the craft degrees.

-The basic, local organisational unit of Freemasonry is the lodge.
+The basic, local organizational unit of Freemasonry is the lodge.
 The lodges are usually supervised and governed at the regional level (usually coterminous with either a state, province, or national border) by a Grand Lodge or Grand Orient.

 There is no international, world-wide Grand Lodge that supervises all of Freemasonry.
 Each Grand Lodge is independent, and they do not necessarily recognize each other as being legitimate.

 The Fraternity aims to unite men into a harmonious and productive community through the application of Masonic moral values and the practice of benevolence, intellectual development, and mutual respect.